 Concept of Year over Year (YoY) Growth

 Year-over-Year (YoY) Growth refers to the calculation that compares the value of one year with the previous year.
-Mainly, it is used to compute the growth rate of a company in terms of sales.
+Mainly, it is used to compute the monthly or annual growth rate of a company in terms of sales.
 It is one of the criteria that a company uses to judge its performance.
 To calculate the Year-over-Year Growth, we use the formula below:

 =(New Value-Old Value)/Old Value

 To represent the percentage, we need to multiply the formula by 100.

 =[(New Value-Old Value)/Old Value]*100

 We can find two types of results of Year-over-Year Growth.

 - Positive Growth: This indicates the profit or increase in sales of a company.

 - Negative Growth: This indicates the loss or decrease in sales of a company.